|Doug "Doc" Kempf - KIA Vietnam '69|

-Three years ago I received a letter from Lt.
-James McCraney, who was Doug’s best friend in Vietnam.
-On the day Doug was killed, James was also a part of the same mission.
+Several years ago, I received a letter from Lt.
+James McCraney, who was Doug’s friend in Vietnam.
+On the day Doug was KIA, the Lt. had also been part of the same mission.

-Later, I also spoke with Lt.
+Later, I spoke with Lt.
 McCraney by phone.
-It was emotional, but it was good for both of us to talk about Doug, and I respected James and admired him for the courage it took to contact me and share his story.
-There were some things James couldn’t talk about, but it was an important beginning.
-He told me some day, maybe he would be able to tell me more.
+It was emotional, but it was good for both of us to talk about Doug, and I respect Lt.
+McCraney for the courage it took to contact me.
+There were some things he couldn't share, but it was an important beginning.
+He said some day, maybe he would be able to tell me more.

-Time passed.
-James and I kept in contact through occasional emails.
-Then one day a couple of years ago, I received another long letter from him.
-This letter was as difficult for me to read as I know it was for James to write.
+Time passed and we stayed in contact through occasional emails.
+Then I received another letter that touched me deeply.
+It was as difficult for me to read as I know it was for him to write.

 I went in and met the officers in charge of the artillery unit at this base.
 Doug hung around and after a while showed me my "hooch".
 It was mostly sandbags on top of a metal culvert and an air mattress.
 His was next door.
 I don't think that Doc ever met a stranger.
 Everyone knew and loved Doc.
 He was our friend and our Mama.
 He treated us for everything, listened to us, and he always seemed to know what to do.
 We hung out a lot whenever we both had some "free" time.